google/applied-machine-learning-intensive/v2/02_data/03_visualizations/slides.md

 # Visualizations

-a powerful way to identify patterns in data that otherwise can be hard to find and analyze
+A powerful way to identify patterns in data that otherwise can be hard to find and analyze

 <!--
 One of the most important things in machine learning is understanding your